achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 Celsius, most of the points lie between -30 and 30 Celsius on the x-axis.

-On the right panel, we observe a distribution of snowfall values between 0 and 100 degrees Celsius.
-We observe the two highest peaks from the snowfall plot under 25mm every year.
-There is no substantial difference of snowfall values across the years.
+On the right panel, we observe a boxplot of snowfall values between 0-100mm by year from 1981-2010.
+Over the 30 years, we observe that the distribution between the snowfall values from year to year does not vary significantly other than the 1998 and 2006 year.
+There are sone outliers that we can see after 1998, but generally there is little variation of snowfall values across the years.